Skip to main content

 unsaturated fats

 This is considered to be the healthy kind, and there are two types: monounsaturated and polyunsaturated.
 Monounsaturated fats (MUFA) are found in a variety of foods, including avocados, peanut butter, and nuts like almonds, hazelnuts, cashews, and pecans.
 They’re also present in seeds such as pumpkin, sesame, and sunflower, as well as in plant oils like olive, peanut, safflower, sesame, and canola oils.
-These healthy fats help increase HDL-cholesterol, which plays a key role in removing LDL-cholesterol from the bloodstream, reducing the harmful effects of LDL and promoting heart health.
+Diets higher in monounsaturated fats have been associated with favorable lipid profile patterns in some populations.

 Omega-9s are a specific type of MUFA, and are especially known for their heart-healthy benefits.
 One of the most common sources of omega-9s is olive oil, which is high in oleic acid.
 Although omega-9s are beneficial for your health, they are not considered essential because your body can produce them as needed.

 Polyunsaturated fats (PUFAs) include essential fatty acids, such as omega-3 and omega-6 fatty acids.
 These healthy fats are found in plant-based oils like soybean, corn, and safflower oils, as well as in foods like walnuts, flaxseeds, sunflower seeds, and fatty fish such as salmon, mackerel, herring, tuna, and trout.
-PUFAs are crucial for brain health, heart function, and reducing inflammation.
+Polyunsaturated fats, particularly omega-3 fatty acids, are associated with brain health, cardiovascular function, and inflammatory balance.

 The three main omega-3 fatty acids—alpha-linolenic acid (ALA), eicosapentaenoic acid (EPA), and docosahexaenoic acid (DHA)—each play important anti-inflammatory roles.
 ALA is considered a precursory for DHA and EPA but the conversion rate is slow.
 This nutrient is primarily found in plant oils like flaxseed, soybean, and canola oils, while EPA and DHA are mainly found in fish and other seafood.
 Omega-6s provide essential benefits like energy, maintaining healthy cell membranes, supporting skin health, regulating metabolism, and contributing to brain function.
 One key omega-6 fatty acid is linoleic acid (LA), which is commonly found in seed oils, as well as nuts and seeds.
-However, consuming too much can promote inflammation.
+Maintaining a balanced intake of omega-6 and omega-3 fatty acids is generally recommended in dietary guidelines.

 Trans Fats

-Categorized as an unsaturated fat, trans fats are often considered the most harmful fat, similar to saturated fats, that should be avoided due to their negative impact on metabolic health.
-These fats are linked to an increased risk of heart disease and type 2 diabetes.
+Categorized as an unsaturated fat, Trans fats are widely recognized as being associated with increased cardiovascular risk and are recommended to be minimized or avoided, similar to saturated fats, that should be avoided due to their negative impact on metabolic health.
+Trans fat consumption has been associated with increased risk of cardiovascular disease and metabolic disorders.
 Trans fats are created when vegetable oils—normally liquid at room temperature—undergo a process called partial hydrogenation.
 This chemical transformation turns the oils into a solid form at room temperature, which extends the shelf life of products for manufacturers.
 Unfortunately, this process comes at a cost to our health.
 Today, many packaged and processed foods contain trans fats, including fried foods, baked goods like cookies and pies, crackers, margarine, frozen desserts, and even candy bars.

 Shop Smarter for Your Health